-Rather than duplicate content, I recommend you read this article which explains how to stop your puppy biting.
+Rather than duplicate content, I recommend you read this article which explains how to stop your puppy from biting.

-Aside from explaining how to stop your puppy biting, it also offers some useful 'Do's and Don't s' - I think you'll find it quite helpful.
+Aside from explaining how to stop your puppy from biting, it also offers some useful 'Do's and Don't s' - I think you'll find it quite helpful.

 Because your puppy is still biting at 3 months old, her habit may be a little more difficult to break so it may take a little longer for you to get to the bottom of it.
-However, if you follow the advice in the above mentioned article, stay focused and persevere, you will get there.
+However, if you follow the advice in the above-mentioned article, stay focused and persevere, you will get there.

-As for her lunging and jumping up at you - I recommend you stop that behavior immediately, otherwise you will have problems later when she's an adult dog.
+As for her lunging and jumping up at you - I recommend you stop that behaviour immediately, otherwise you will have problems later when she's an adult dog.
 Even at this age, if she jumped up at a young child she could cause serious injury - just imagine what she may do as an adult dog!

-The next time she goes to jump up at you, take a quick step back or to one side so that she's jumping into fresh air.
+The next time she goes to jump up at you, take a quick step back or to one side so that she's jumping into the fresh air.